sivssdn/go-git-it/README.md

 - Paste `alias your_preferred_program_name="/location/to/go-git-it/build/ck"`

 ### Features
-- **Command Alias** : Alias for common git commands can be set inside `commands.go`.
+- **Command Alias** : Alias for common git commands can be set inside `alias.json` inside config folder.
 A single command can have multiple aliases.

 - **Branch Name Autocomplete** : Is used in conjunction with other commands like `checkout`.
 Primary function is to find a branch name with a given identifier.